shinyhealthtools/medmodr/CONTRIBUTING.md

 ### Encouragement for Adopters

-If your institution, research center, or organization adopts MedModr for internal use, hosts a customized version, or develops new features for your specific needs, I strongly encourage you to submit a pull request with those improvements to this official repository.
+If your institution, research center, or organization adopts MedModr for internal use, hosts a customized version, or develops new features for your specific needs, We strongly encourage you to submit a pull request with those improvements to this official repository.

 Even features developed for local requirements often have broader applicability.
 By contributing back, you help to:
 - Reduce duplication of effort across institutions